ebdrup/json-schema-benchmark/README.md

 request-validator had a side-effect on (altered the original) data in the test &quot;invalid type for default, valid when property is specified&quot;. **This excludes this validator from performance tests**

+request-validator had a side-effect on (altered the original) data in the test &quot;invalid type for default, still valid when the invalid default is used&quot;. **This excludes this validator from performance tests**

 request-validator had a side-effect on (altered the original) data in the test &quot;invalid string value for default, valid when property is specified&quot;. **This excludes this validator from performance tests**

+request-validator had a side-effect on (altered the original) data in the test &quot;invalid string value for default, still valid when the invalid default is used&quot;. **This excludes this validator from performance tests**

 request-validator had a side-effect on (altered the original) data in the test &quot;valid definition, valid definition schema&quot;. **This excludes this validator from performance tests**